 Can geckos eat lettuce?
 If you’re a gecko owner and want to change up their diet you might be considering feeding them some of this vegetable.
 After all, for humans, it can be pretty healthy, so perhaps the same applies to geckos?

-If you’re in a hurry, here’s the shortened answer: The answer to this question is a firm no. Geckos can not and should not eat lettuce.
+If you were planning to feed lettuce to your gecko, I have to disappoint you, they cannot eat it.
 In fact, they should not eat any vegetables at all.
-Their digestive system is incapable of digesting and extracting nutrients from.
+Their digestive system is incapable of digesting and extracting nutrients from it.
 As a result, it has no nutritional benefits for geckos and can even be harmful.

 Is lettuce good for geckos?

-Lettuce is not a part of the gecko’s diet in the wild and should not be given to captive geckos either.
+Lettuce is not a part of their diet in the wild and should not be given to those in captivity either.
 If you put it in their cage, they might eat it or they might not, depending on the gecko in question.

 So no, lettuce is not a healthy food for any gecko.
 In fact, geckos shouldn’t eat any vegetables at all.